What Is a Car's Suspension System?

 Chicago's top source for auto repair - Your Reliable Shop for Shocks and Struts

 We at Brach's Auto Center in Cook County are experts in all things auto repair.
-We've been fixing cars since 1984 and our owner Tom Beaulieu and technicians have decades of combined experience.
+We've been fixing cars since 1984, and our owner Tom Beaulieu and technicians have decades of combined experience.
+We have excellent ratings based on reviews from many satisfied customers and our technicians are ASE Certified.
 No matter what issue you are having with your vehicle, we have a multitude of services you can take advantage of, such as scheduled maintenance, auto repair, tune-ups, and brake repair.
+Our services also come with a 2/24,000 warranty.

 Reasons You Should Do Business With Us: